atlas-brown/sash/doc/architecture.md

 This example makes clear why it's valuable to have extra constraints provided for each of the success and failure cases.
 While it might seem sufficient to just use the precondition and its negation, we may learn more specific info as a result of success or failure.
 In the example, we learn in the success state that `fs["/a"]` and `fs[$2]` must both be files, which is more than the precond tells us (since that allows for them being unknown).

+## Symbolic expander: ASTNode -> listof (ASTNode x (listof constraint))

+The symbolic expander produces a list of all possible ways of that a command could be expanded, accounting for word splitting possibilities.

+# Design Considerations

+## Shell variables
+In contrast to existing approaches, Sash gives unknown shell variables full treatment, reasoning about them symbolically.
+This allows it to work on real shell scripts that regularly have unknown variables like script arguments.

+## Loops
+Explicit design choice: We will unroll loops up to a constant limit.
+This introduces unsoundness.

+## TODO Informative error messages
+Open Q: What are the best ways to extract useful error and debugging info from Z3?

+## TODO Concretization
+Design approach here demands some thought.
+Need to survey which benchmarks require it, and in what ways.